Have an idea for a new club?

 - Constitution: All CSU clubs are required to have a constitution, which acts as the founding document and outlines the policy to be followed by the club.
 The mandate that you outline in the constitution will be used in the future to determine whether your club has been pursuing its goals and mandate when evaluating funding and office space opportunities for clubs, so make sure that the mandate is achievable and reflects the goals of your club.
 Make sure that your constitution reflects all of the points laid out in the Clubs Constitution Outline, and that you outline all of the positions and portfolios that you want to comprise your Executive Team in your constitution, because CSU will only recognize the Executive Positions that are written into your constitution.
 If you start using positions that are not outlined in your constitution, this can cause a number of problems for your club, including losing access to club funds, space bookings, and other club privileges.
 If you want to modify the composition of your Executive Team, you will need to submit a constitutional amendment that reflects this change.

 - Petition: The Club Proposal application requires a list of 50 undergraduate Concordia students who support the creation of your club – this does not mean they are committing to membership in your club.
-The CSU provides a printable Petition which you can use to collect these signatures.
+Please e-mail email@example.com for the petition form.